Tetraoxidane

-Tetraoxidane is an inorganic compound of hydrogen and oxygen with the chemical formula H_{2}O_{4}.
+Tetraoxidane is an inorganic compound of hydrogen and oxygen with the chemical formula H2O4.
 This is one of the unstable hydrogen polyoxides.

 Synthesis

 The compound is prepared by a chemical reaction between hydroperoxyl radicals (HOO•) at low temperatures:

 Physical properties

 This is the fourth member of the polyoxidanes.
-The first three are water [(mon)oxidane], hydrogen peroxide (dioxidane), and trioxidane.
+The first three are water (oxidane), hydrogen peroxide (dioxidane), and trioxidane.
 Tetraoxidane is more unstable than the previous compounds.
-The term "tetraoxidane" extends beyond the parent compound to several daughter compounds of the general formula R_{2}O_{4}, where R can be hydrogen, halogen atoms, or various inorganic and organic monovalent radicals.
+The term "tetraoxidane" extends beyond the parent compound to several daughter compounds of the general formula R2O4, where R can be hydrogen, halogen, or various inorganic and organic monovalent radicals.
 The two Rs together can be replaced by a divalent radical, so heterocyclic tetraoxidanes also exist.

 Ionization

 Tetraoxidane autoionizes when in liquid form: